-For sturdier egg free keto chocolate cookies, you can stir 1 tsp ground chia mixed with 3 tsp water into your dough.
-Also consider adding 1/2 tsp of xanthan gum for a stronger crumb structure.
+For sturdier egg free keto chocolate cookies, you can stir 1 teaspoon ground chia mixed with 3 teaspoon water into your dough.
+Also consider adding ½ teaspoon of xanthan gum for a stronger crumb structure.

 And yes, it is possible to freeze them, too!

 Tried this recipe?
 Give it a star rating below!

 Soul-Satisfying Keto Chocolate Cookiesfrom Sugar Free Londoner